-If the problem cannot be resolved after your initial inquiry, a complaint should be submitted in writing or by email directly to the Executive Vice President at
+If the problem cannot be resolved after your initial inquiry, a complaint should be submitted in writing or by email directly to the COO at firstname.lastname@example.org

 – Although a complainant is not expected to prove the truth of an allegation, a complainant should be able to demonstrate that he or she has made a report in good faith.

 How the Report of Concern will be handled:

 – The Foundation shall investigate the complaint and may seek further information from any officer, director, employee, contractor, volunteer or stakeholder of the Foundation, as appropriate.
 The actions taken by the Foundation with respect to a particular allegation will depend on the nature of the reported violation.

 – Each case is unique, but the Foundation will handle any allegation reported pursuant to this Policy respectfully and with discretion.
 If the facts warrant it, the Foundation will take corrective action or disciplinary action equal to the severity of the complaint.